grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 I must say I find delegated variability a rare case (formatting the conversion to string is a typical example) and throughout my entire career I had maybe one or two situations where I had to resort to it.
 However, some libraries use this approach and in your particular domain or type of applications it may be much more typical case.

-//TODO //TODO //TODO //TODO //TODO //TODO //TODO

 ## Special values

-Some value types has values that are so specific asto have their own name.
-For example, a string value consisting of `""` is called an empty string.
-A XXXXXXXX (TODO put a maximum 32 bit integer here) is called "maximum 32 bit integer value".

-For example, in C#, we have `Int32.Max` and `Int32.Min` which are constants representing a maximum and minimum value of 32 bit integer. `string.Empty` representing an empty string.
+Some value types have values that are so specific that they have their own names.
+For example, a string value consisting of `""` is called "an empty string".
+A 2,147,483,647 is called "a maximum 32 bit integer value".
+These special values make their way into a value object design.
+For example, in C#, we have `Int32.MaxValue` and `Int32.MinValue` which are constants representing a maximum and minimum value of 32 bit integer and `string.Empty` representing an empty string.
 In Java, we have things like `Duration.ZERO` to represent a zero duration or `DayOfWeek.MONDAY` to represent a specific day of week.

-For such values, is makes a lot of sense to make them globally accessible from the value object classes, as is done in all the above examples from C# and Java library.
+For such values, the common practice I see is making them globally accessible from the value object classes, as is done in all the above examples from C# and Java.
 This is because they are immutable, so the global accessibility does not cause any hurt.
 For example, we can imagine `string.Empty` implemented like this:

 ```csharp
 public class string